Obama’s $ 75 Billion Mortgage Bailout, And Why It’s Doomed To Fail

 “The plan not only helps responsible homeowners on the verge of defaulting, but prevents neighborhoods and communities from being pulled over the edge too,” the White House said in a fact sheet.

 The plan would allow four million to five million homeowners refinance mortgages guaranteed by the government-controlled housing giants Freddie Mac and Fannie Mae.
-The administration said allowing people to refinance at lower mortgage rates would reduce monthly payments and save families thousands of dollars every year.
+The administration said allowing people to refinance at lower mortgage rates would reduce monthly payments and save families thousands of dollars every year when they try to refinance mortgage through a company similar to Sofi.

 The plan would seek to entice lenders into lowering rates, and would offer homeowners a chance to shave thousands of dollars off their mortgages.
 The government would offer homeowners principal reductions of $1,000 a year for five years if they stayed current on their payments, and would give $500 to loan servicers if they modified loans before borrowers fell behind in their payments.